hansungkim98122/WOMD_Sim_Agents/README.md

 pip install -r requirements.txt
 ```

-See [SMART](https://github.com/rainmaker22/SMART ) for detailed environment setup and dependencies setup.
+See [SMART](https://github.com/rainmaker22/SMART ) for detailed instructions on environment setup and dependency setup.

 For your reference, training on NVIDIA RTX PRO 6000 Blackwell with 98GB VRAM took ~6 hours per epoch on the WOMD training dataset.
 Fine-tuning took ~40 hours.
 ## Data Downloading:
 You can download data from Google Cloud Buckets from [Waymo](https://waymo.com/open/download) website.
-Easiest way to download the data is to install gsutil and use the command
+The easiest way to download the data is to install gsutil and use the command
 ```
 gsutil cp -r <bucket address. starts with gs:// > <destination folder directory>
 ```